Healthy Homes Assessment Wairoa

 Callum

-What time will I need to meet requirements of the Healthy Homes Standards?
+What time should I require to be in compliance with my Healthy Homes Standards?

 Wairoa Healthy Homes Compliance Timeframes

-Tenancies established in the period between July 1st 2019 and 30 , June 20,21
+Tenancies commenced in the period between July 1st 2019 and 30 , June 20,21

-• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement should be included with any renewed, new or modified tenancy agreement.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement must be included with any renewal, new or altered tenancy contract.

-From July 1st 2021
+Starting 1 July 2021

-• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-Beginning 1 July 2023
+From July 1st 2023

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

-From 1 July 2024
+From July 1st 2024

-• All rental houses must be in compliance with the Healthy Homes Standard regardless of the time of the first day of tenancy.
+• All rentals homes must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes